What’s My Pokémon Type? Discover the Poison-Type Personality

 Gym Leader Koga – Pokémon Red & Blue

 "Fwahahaha!
 A mere child like you dares to challenge me?
-Very well, I shall show you true terror as a ninja master!"
+Very well, I shall show you true terror as a ninja master!
+You shall feel the despair of poison and sleep techniques!"

 Gym Leader Janine – Pokémon Gold & Silver